jorgermduarte/java-swagger-controller-generator/README.md

 This is a simple example how to generate the interfaces based on a swagger documentation.

 # Generating the interfaces

-`
- - maven clean install
+ - maven clean compile

- - swagger-codegen:generate
-`
+Since I added the openapi-generator to be part of the generated sources, it's not necessary to execute any other action.